How High Protein Diets May Increase Heart Attack Risk - UrduPoint

 How High Protein Diets May Increase Heart Attack Risk

-Many people might choose to follow a diet high in protein content to lose weight and build muscle mass.
-But a new study in mice suggests that such a diet could put cardiovascular health at risk

-ISLAMABAD (UrduPoint / Pakistan Point News / Online - 01st February, 2020) Many people might choose to follow a diet high in protein content to lose weight and build muscle mass.
-But a new study in mice suggests that such a diet could put cardiovascular health at risk."There are clear weight loss benefits to high protein diets, which has boosted their popularity in recent years," says Dr.
+Islamabad (UrduPoint / Pakistan Point News / Online - 02nd February, 2020) Many people might choose to follow a diet high in protein content to lose weight and build muscle mass.
+But a new study in mice suggests that such a diet could put cardiovascular health at risk.New research in animal models shows that high protein diets may directly affect cardiovascular health, potentially increasing heart attack risk."There are clear weight loss benefits to high protein diets, which has boosted their popularity in recent years," says Dr.

 Babak Razani, an associate professor of medicine from Washington University school of Medicine in St. Louis, MO."But," he adds, "animal studies and some large epidemiological studies in people have linked high dietary protein to cardiovascular problems."That is why Dr.